Kiribati to Hawaii through the ITCZ

 On the morning of departure, my anxiety level was elevated.
 I knew that the aircraft was prepared for the flight and I just needed to trust my experience and training.

-The experimental HF antenna attached to the wing tip is used to transmit hourly position reports back to San Francisco radio.
-I built and tested four antenna prototypes before selecting one that maximized radiated power, low SWR, and minimized drag.
-The HF radio was a used Icom mobile ham radio modified to transmit on aircraft frequencies.
+The experimental high frequency (HF) antenna attached to the wing tip is used to transmit hourly position reports back to San Francisco radio.
+I built and tested four antenna prototypes before selecting one that maximized radiated power, low reflected energy, and minimized drag.
+I installed a used Icom mobile ham radio bought on Craiglist and modified to transmit on aircraft frequencies.

-The entire Big Island looked on fire 100 miles out from Hilo.
-Steam rose 25,000 feet in to the atmosphere due to the torrent of magma pouring in the ocean from the Kilauea volcano .
+This was the strangest navigation waypoint I have ever used while flying.
+The entire Big Island appeared to be on fire 100 miles out from Hilo.
+Steam rose 25,000 feet in to the atmosphere due to the torrent of magma pouring in to the Pacific ocean from the Kilauea volcano .

-I passed through the ITCZ unscathed and landed at Hilo prior to the arrival of hurricane Hector.
+I passed through the ITCZ unscathed but landed at Hilo 72 hours prior to the arrival of Cat 4 hurricane Hector.
+There was not much time to recover and come up with a new game plan.

 I departed Pago Pago at the crack of dawn.
 My destination was Hilo, Hawaii, 2235 nautical miles away across the Intertropical Convergence Zone, an area of very unstable air and convective activity around the equator.
 I was carrying a massive amount of fuel and expected very low climb performance on take-off.
 "May" lifted off at 75 knots.
 I leveled her at ten feet over the runway to build speed, and climbed slowly over the cobalt blue water along the coastline, and passed by the scenic Pago Pago harbor.
 Eventually, I climbed high enough to clear the terrain over the island and headed north towards Hawaii.

-Now my challenge was to contact Christmas Island to open the airport after hours.
 All means of communication were used: my handlers from G.A.S.E.
 (Eddie and Ahmed), San Francisco radio (transoceanic communications), e-mails to all known airport staff at Christmas Island, and commercial aircraft overhead on the guard frequency.
 For many hours, all attempts to contact Christmas Island failed.
-It looked like I would approach the island three hours after dark, with no open airport, no lights, and in marginal VFR conditions.
-Not an ideal situation.
+It looked like I would approach the island three hours after dark, with no open airport, no runway lights, and landing in marginal VFR conditions.
 I was thinking - stay calm and work the problem.
-My plan "B" was to orbit the island at 1500 ft to wake up the airport staff to turn on the lights for landing (RNAV approach aided by geo-referenced charts and synthetic vision).
-Currently, there is no pilot controlled lighting at Christmas Island.
+My plan "B" was to orbit the island at 1500 ft to wake up the airport staff to turn on the lights for an instrument landing.
 The procedure for night operations is to start up the airport generator ten minutes before aircraft arrival to provide power for the runway lighting.
+I would happily accept smudge pots or flashlights guiding me in for a landing at decidedly dark Christmas Island.
+As of 2018, there is no pilot controlled lighting at Christmas Island.

 300 nm south-west of Christmas Island